ykkimhgu/DLIP_doc/deep-learning-for-perception/lab/report-template.md

 * Torchvision==0.7.0
 * YOLO v5

-## Dataset
+## III.
+Dataset

 Description of dataset goes here

 **Dataset link:** download here

+* For open dataset, just include the download link.

+* For custom dataset, include the download link.
+Also, need to submit to TA

 ---

+## IV.
+Installation and Procedure

+Explain the whole procedure step by step with proper headings and images.

+This section is a tutorial that helps the reader to follow the whole procedure

+### Hardware Setup

+### Software Installation

+### Data Preparation

+### Train model

+### Test model

+---

-## Method
+## V. Method

+### Overview

 Explain briefly how you have implemented the project.

+You may include the flowchart.

+### Preprocessing

-* Explain how you have done preprocessings
+Explain how you have done preprocessing.

+Include how you have prepared the dataset.

+### Deep Learning Model

-* Explain the deep learning models you have used
+Explain which the deep learning model you have used

+### Experiment Method

-* Explain how you have tested for evaluation
+Explain how you have tested for evaluation

+Evaluation Index  Explain how you have tested for evaluation.

 ---

-## Procedure

-Explain the whole procedure step by step with proper headings and images.

-### Installation

-### Tutorials

----

-## Results and Analysis
+## VI.
+Results and Analysis

 Show the final results visually (images, graph, table etc)

 Analyze the results in terms of accuracy/precision/recall etc..

-Explain wheather you have achieved the project objectives
+Explain whether you have achieved the project objectives

+---

+## Conclusion

 ## Reference